 5) Integral blinds

 Integral blinds are installed between the two glass panes of your conservatory’s windows, doors and/or glass roof.
 They can be manually or electronically operated and require zero maintenance because of their protected position inside the glazing unit.
 Integral blinds are an innovative way to keep your conservatory cool and shaded when required.
 They are available in a selection of colours to match any homeowner’s tastes and interior décor.

-Conservatory roof paint
+6) Conservatory roof paint

-Conservatory window tinting
+7) Conservatory window tinting

 As you can see, there are many ways to cool down your conservatory.
 All of these methods are effective and which you choose will depend on your budget and expectations.
 If you’d like more advice on the best way to cool down your conservatory, contact Landmark Window Systems today.
-For more information about any of our products or services call 01752 283 834 or send us a message online.